 Piriformis syndrome is a muscular impingement issue in which the piriformis muscle is thought to squeeze the sciatic nerve and this does occur in some patients.

 However, the suspected reason why this happens generally relates to injury or muscle imbalance, while the reality of the scenario places ischemia as the actual culprit in many diagnosed sufferers.
 Remember, a lack of oxygen will cause any muscle to go into spasm, which is exactly what happens when the piriformis clamps down on the sciatic nerve.

-Sciatic Nerve Impingement Recommendations
+Sciatic Nerve Impingement Overview

 Unless you have been in a serious crushing or lacerating incident in which the sciatic nerve was obviously affected, there is only a slim chance that an impinged sciatic nerve diagnosis is right.
 Even in these rare events where the theory is accurate, the underlying reason is most often mistakenly pronounced, leaving the patient seeking treatment for a coincidental issue.

 Sciatica is known as a chronic and treatment-resistant pain syndrome for good reason.
 This is because diagnosis of the actual source of pain fails in most cases, so subsequent therapy choices stand no chance at all of success.
 Other nonspinal diagnostic theories which might explain symptoms which exist without structural compression include local neuralgia, diabetes and other disease processes.